-Hospital-acquired pneumonia (HAP) or nosocomial pneumonia is defined by the American Thoracic Society (ATS) guidelines as pneumonias that occur more than 48 hours after hospital administration but were not present at the time of admission.
+Hospital-acquired pneumonia (HAP), also known as nosocomial pneumonia, is defined by the American Thoracic Society guidelines as pneumonias that occur more than 48 hours after hospital administration but were not present at the time of admission.

-It can be a common cause of pneumonia in patients admitted to intensive care units (ICU) and those on mechanical ventilation (ventilator-associated pneumonia).
-While all ages and both sexes can be affected, elderly patients are more prone.
+It may be a common cause of pneumonia in patients admitted to intensive care units (ICU) and those on mechanical ventilation.
+Indeed it is thought that ventilator-associated pneumonia is the commonest type of hospital acquired pneumonia 5.
+While all ages and both sexes can be affected, elderly patients are more prone to develop it.

 Hospital acquired pneumonia is divided into: